calico-games/react-native-country-detector/example/README.md

-# Example using React Native Godot
+# Example

 ## Usage

-Use `yarn` for this example as we use a certain feature `link:...` to use the `react-native-godot` package locally.
+Use `yarn` for this example as we use a certain feature `link:...` to use the `react-native-country-detector` package locally.

 ```sh
 # To launch metro debugger